-Library Collections include print and non-print materials which are accessible at all locations through inter-campus request services.
+- "Library Collections" include a robust collection of print and non-print materials which are accessible at all locations through inter-campus request services.
 Non-print materials may include electronic resources, anatomical models, and technology.
-Library collections are managed and curated by faculty Librarians.
-Circulation and Technical Services are provided by Library staff and student workers and include assistance with material checkout, student Library account management, maintenance of the Library's course reserves, and technical processing of new materials.

-The Technology Program provides students with semester-long access to technology necessary for their coursework, including laptops and hotspots.

-Reference and Instruction Services support students' development of information literacy skills through research assistance and instruction.
+Library collections are managed and curated by faculty Librarians. - "Circulation and Technical Services" are provided by Library staff and student workers, and include assistance with material checkout, student Library account management, maintenance of the Library's course reserves, and technical processing of new materials. - The "Technology Program" provides students with semester-long access to essential technology, including laptops and hotspots. - "Reference and Instruction Services" support students' development of information literacy skills through research assistance and instruction.
 During the Library's open hours and at all campuses, faculty Librarians are available at Ask a Librarian service points, which include physical service desks, online chat, phone, and email.
 Librarians are available for extended, one-on-one research appointments online and in-person, at all campuses.
-Faculty Librarians work with teaching faculty to provide information literacy instruction across disciplines.
-These instruction sessions vary in terms of length and depth, but generally include instruction on the use of Library resources, information retrieval, and plagiarism and citation.
-Faculty Librarians also offer student research workshops throughout the semester, which cover subjects such as the Library's catalog, academic databases, website evaluation, avoiding plagiarism, and citations.
+Faculty Librarians work with teaching faculty to provide information literacy instruction across disciplines; these instruction sessions vary in terms of length and depth, but generally include instruction on the use of Library resources, information retrieval, and plagiarism and citation.
+Faculty Librarians also offer research workshops throughout the semester, which cover subjects such as the Library's OneSearch catalog, academic databases, website evaluation, avoiding plagiarism, and citations.

-Library Systems include the management of the Library's many online systems, which include the catalog and academic databases.
-Library systems management requires collaboration with Library vendors, optimization of systems to ensure ease of use, accessibility of Library resources, and systems troubleshooting.

-The Student Help Desk provides technical support to students in-person, over the phone, through text, live chat, and email.
+- "Library Systems" include the management of the Library's many online systems, which include the OneSearch catalog and academic databases.
+Library systems management requires collaboration with Library vendors, optimization of systems to ensure ease of use, accessibility of Library resources, and systems troubleshooting. - The "Student Help Desk" provides technical support to students in-person, over the phone, through text, live chat, and email.
 Staff assist students with a wide variety of technology questions and issues, including those related to Canvas, Microsoft Office 365, BannerWeb, password reset, and printing and copying.